collinhover/kaiopua/plans/README.md

 ##Game Mechanics
 ####Basics
-*   Game style: Puzzle / Builder
+*   Game style: Puzzle
 *   Perspective: Third-person
 *   Visuals:
     * Low-poly models with textures doing a lot of the heavy lifting.
     * Visuals will be playful and vibrant, and should attempt to stay away from the brown/dead feel of games attempting realism.
-    * Visuals should draw from influences such as ROME (ro.me), Legend of Zelda: The Wind Waker, Legend of Zelda: Phantom Hourglass, Super Paper Mario, and Okami.
+    * Visuals should draw from influences such as ROME (ro.me), Legend of Zelda: The Wind Waker, Super Paper Mario, and Okami.
-    * Expected to include: multiple lights, normal mapping, cel-shading, depth of field (dof).
-    * And as performance allows and aesthetic direction suggests, may additionally include: ambient occlusion (ao, if not handled by textures), texture filters, vertex colors / shading, displacement mapping.
+    * As performance allows and aesthetic direction suggests, may additionally include: cel-shading, depth of field (dof), ambient occlusion (ao, if not handled by textures), vertex colors / shading, displacement mapping.
 *   Difficulty: Mid range, allow for reasonable failure and don’t punish player by adding time wasters such as long runs, grind based goals (i.e. repetitive and dull tasks), and overpriced progression.
 *   Pace: Do not artificially extend the time players spend in game.
 The game pace should be constant and exciting, but not pushy (i.e. no count-down timers) or irritating (i.e. player should not fail because of a random number generator).
 *   Resolution: Dynamic based on frames per second (fps) achieved by player computer.
 If player can meet or exceed 20 fps, the game will be rendered at the full size of the browser window.
 If player drops below this, game will be rendered at a reduced size and scaled up to match browser window, resulting in pixellated visuals.
 *   Frames per second: Default and maximum is 60, with minimum at 20.
 Below min, warn player and reduce quality.
-*   Configurable Options: Low or no priority for allowing player to changeoptions for resolution, difficulty, and keybindings.
+*   Configurable Options: Low or no priority for allowing player to change options for resolution, difficulty, and keybindings.

 ####Features
 *   Movement: (Max priority) Players will be able to move in space (using WASD / arrows keys).
 Preferred additions include jumping (space bar).
 All modes of movement may be augmented by abilities.